- Learn More

 In support of the Measles & Rubella Initiative, the CDC provides technical assistance for epidemiological and laboratory surveillance.
 In addition, the CDC provides funds for bundled measles vaccines, safe immunization practices, and operational support.

-UNF coordinates the global partnership with American Red Cross and manages the funds of the Measles & Rubella Initiative through an agreement with the United Nations.
-Under this agreement, the UNF manages and coordinates donor proposals, provides matching funds for other donor funds, and disburses and accounts for these funds through the UN financial system.
+The United Nations Foundation (UN Foundation), a public charity, was created in 1998 with entrepreneur and philanthropist Ted Turner’s historic US $1 billion gift to support United Nations causes and activities.
+The UN Foundation builds and implements public-private partnerships to address the world’s most pressing problems and works to broaden support for the UN through advocacy and public outreach, including through the [email protected] grassroots advocacy campaign championing global childhood immunization.
+The UN Foundation coordinates the global partnership with American Red Cross, mobilizes resources, and manages the funds of the Measles & Rubella Initiative through an agreement with the United Nations.
+Under this agreement, the UN Foundation manages and coordinates donor proposals, provides matching funds for other donor funds, and disburses and accounts for these funds through the UN financial system.

 The World Health Organization (WHO) is the directing and coordinating authority for health within the United Nations system.
 The organization is responsible for providing leadership on global health matters, shaping the health research agenda, setting norms and standards, articulating evidence-based policy options, providing technical support to countries and monitoring and assessing health trends.